- Perform a light heuristic/expert evaluation of your experience.

 But let’s keep going as though we’ve already validated this need.
 Here’s a user story to spell out the work a bit more specifically:

-Presumably, I’ve already done quite a bit of research and can also gather enough data to make informed decisions on how to proceed.
+Presumably, we’ve already done quite a bit of research and can gather enough data to make informed decisions on how to proceed.

-Next, I want to shift into the following:
+Next, we want to shift into the following:

 - Ideation/brainstorming (whiteboarding session with colleagues, stakeholders)

 - Hypothesize potential solutions to test (refine output from the whiteboarding session into mid-to-high fidelity mockups)

 - Build interactive prototypes to test on prospects and customers

 - Push our solutions to market and begin measuring customer data

 - Monitor and iterate the solution as necessary

 During the whiteboarding discussion, the team may notice that there’s an opportunity to improve the usability of the preview features as part of this solution.
 One concept is to add a ‘Send Test’ icon into the app’s header (alongside the preview options) and add a tooltip hover-state (perhaps during user testing we learn that there’s pretty low recognition for the fact that those icons actual represent preview actions).